First, they luncheoned.

 After lunch, Coach Dick Irvin led the team to Preston, Ontario, 100 kilometres to the west, where the team’s training camp was headquartered in what today is known as Cambridge.
 Vying for roster spots were George Hainsworth and Walter Broda in goal, along with a squad of skaters that included Red Horner, Joe Primeau, Sylvanus Apps, Buzz Boll, Nick Metz, and Charlie Conacher.

 For ice they headed over to nearby Galt, where Irvin and Eddie Powers from minor-league Syracuse called the shots.
-On dry-land, the team was in the hands of Galt’s own Sergeant-Major Hatfield, the man charged with leading them in physical training.
+On dry-land, the team was in the hands of Galt’s own Sergeant-Major Hadfield, the man charged with leading them in physical training.

 The daily routine that Irvin posted read like this: